LRambla/the-real-devops-challenge/SOLUTIONS.md

 I've used a python:3.6.4 as base image to solve this challenge and I've followed [Docker Docs](https://docs.docker.com/language/python/build-images/) steps for a Python app :D

+To build the image you just need to type the following on your terminal :
+`docker build --tag <image-name> <dockerfile-location>`

 ### Challenge 4.
 Dockerize the database